top of page

 Rebalancing

-A portfolio needs to be rebalanced as markets, performance and time horizons dictate.
-Markets will move up or down and the effect on individual investments within a portfolio will change by varying vectors and magnitudes to each other.
-As outperformers grow exposure needs to be paired back and just as importantly as relative underperformance of an investment category needs to be increased even if performance has lagged.
-The portfolio needs to be mechanically rebalanced into or out of these risk assets according to how the portfolio is performing to its original expectations as well as to what exposures are needed to achieve the original goal.
-This systematic rebalancing is done through an algorithm.
+A portfolio needs to be rebalanced as markets, performance, and time horizons dictate.
+Markets will move up or down, and the effect on individual investments within a portfolio will change by varying degrees and magnitudes relative to each other.
+As outperformers grow, exposure needs to be pared back.
+Similarly, investments which fit an allocation model that have underperformed need increased exposure, even if their performance has lagged.

 bottom of page